rajanmishra/vod/README.md

 Application is deployed in heroku, nodejs hosting environment using continuous deployment feature for github projects.( Each git push to the master branch is automatically deployed ).

-git push heroku master
+1.git push heroku master
-heroku open
+2.heroku open